BryanEAtherton/Engage-with-created-Ticket-as-an-Agent/README.md

 <img src="https://i.imgur.com/J17vVdn.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-2. After signing in we can observe the created Ticket on the Agent's Ticket page and select the Ticket by clicking the Ticket number.
+2. After signing in, we can observe the created Ticket on the Agent's Ticket page and select it by clicking the Ticket number.
 </p>
 <br />